How to Transfer a Mortgage to a Family Member: A Step-by-Step Guide

 What is a Mortgage Transfer?
+And What Factors You Need to Consider Before You Transfer?

 A mortgage transfer means shifting your existing mortgage to someone else, often to a family member.
 This is common if you want to add someone to your mortgage, pass property to a loved one, or adjust ownership due to changes in relationships, like divorce or inheritance.

 To make this happen, the person taking over your mortgage must qualify with the lender.
 This includes meeting criteria for income, credit history, and overall financial health.
-A mortgage transfer lets you keep the property in the family without needing to sell it.
+Before you proceed, make sure you’re ready for the commitments involved.
+Both your current lender and a mortgage broker will assess your suitability for the transfer.

 Following are the key points you need to keep in mind: